thehui87/Learning-Godot/tutorial_scene.md

 *  Has editable properties.
 *  Can receive a callback to process every frame.
 *  Can be extended (to have more functions).
-*  Can be added other nodes as children.
+*  Can be added to other nodes as children.

 <p align="center"><img src="images/tree.png"></p>